 - Texas, 2010: $1,799,600 (plaintiff claimed doctor pulled down too hard on child's head when while trying to free the shoulder and the nurses applied fundal pressure to the mother, which is exactly what they should not do during a potential shoulder dystocia)

 - New York, 2009: $ 60,939,847 (excessive traction to the child's head during delivery resulting in brachial plexus injury.
-Child also suffered lateral medullary syndrome, a condition that causes impairment of speech and/or the ability to swallow).
+The child also suffered lateral medullary syndrome, a condition that causes impairment of speech and the ability to swallow).